Apply by this date to ensure full consideration by the committee.

 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

-The Environmental Studies Program at the University of California, Santa Barbara invites applications for a tenure-track faculty position as a Lecturer with Potential Security of Employment, with an anticipated start date of July 1, 2019.
-The program is looking for individuals with particular emphasis in the area of Critical Thinking and Evidence-Based Reasoning for the Environment.
+The Environmental Studies Program at the University of California, Santa Barbara invites applications for a Postdoctoral Researcher, with an anticipated start date of February 1, 2020 or soon thereafter.
+The Program is looking for individuals with particular emphasis in the area of Low Carbon Transitions of Energy Systems.

 Applications should be submitted electronically, and must include: